SiMa-ai/models/README.md

 ![alt text](https://sima.ai/wp-content/uploads/2022/01/SiMaAI_Logo_Trademarked_Digital_FullColor_Large.svg)
 # README #

-Welcome to SiMa.ai's Model Zoo!
+Welcome to SiMa.ai's ML Model webpage!

-SiMa.ai offers [Palette software](https://bit.ly/41q4tQT) to efficiently run machine learning software.
-This repository contains instructions on how to download some representative models and quantize/compile them with provided scripts.
-Additionally, precompiled model binaries are provided as reference, which can be used for performance estimation and creation of complete video pipeline running on SiMa.ai's MLSoC and companion platforms.
-This model zoo is provided as an educational tool to familiarize with SiMa.ai's software toolchains and developer workflow.
+A total of TBD models are supported on the SiMa.ai platform as part of [Palette V1.1 SDK](https://bit.ly/41q4tQT).

+This Model List:

+- Covers Multiple frameworks such as PyTorch and ONNX.
+- Draws from various repositories including Torchvision, Open Model Zoo for OpenVINO, ONNX Model Zoo

+For all TBD supported models, links/instructions are provided for the pre-trained FP32 models along with compilation scripts and PyTorch to ONNX conversion script.

 # Model List #